navtejrawat43/MNIST-digit-recognition/README.md

-# MNIST-digit-recognition
+# Handwritten Digit Recognisiton using CNN
-🧠 MNIST Digit Recognition
+🧠 Handwritten Digit Recognisiton using CNN
 A simple and interactive digit recognition system using the MNIST dataset.
 This project features a GUI built with Tkinter, allowing users to draw digits on a canvas and get real-time predictions from a pre-trained neural network.